Iveco T-series

 The Iveco T-series is a medium to heavy-duty truck model produced by the Italian manufacturer Iveco, although it used the squared-off H-series cab originally introduced by Fiat in 1970.
 The truck was badged as an Iveco Fiat from 1975 and by 1980 the "Fiat" portion had been dropped entirely.
 A lighter duty range called the M-series was added in mid-1984, replacing the long defunct Fiat 130NC.

 Development

 It was originally sold with either Fiat or OM badging, with a number indicating the gross tonnage (170-190).
 The cab was the same as had been used on the Fiat 619N1, introduced in 1970, with some differences at the front.
+The truck was offered with two engine options, six cylinder and V8 diesels, with a peak performance of 330 hp-metric.

 Lighter-duty versions were also offered, such as the 110 and 135.
+These light duty trucks were powered by in line six engines capable of producing 210 hp-metric, available in four different wheelbase options and also tractive unit.

 Aside from Fiat and Iveco badges, UNIC and Magirus badges were also used to aid sales in markets where those badges had more resonance.

 As turbodiesels were introduced, models thus equipped became known as the Iveco Turbo.